AI Trail Analysis

 Wildlife & plants⌄

 Hikers can expect to see common forest animals like deer and squirrels.
-Black bears are present in the region, so proper food storage is crucial.
-The trail is noted for wildflowers, particularly in spring, and the hardwood forest provides diverse plant life.
+Birdwatching opportunities are good, especially during migratory seasons.
+Black bears are present in the region, so proper food storage and awareness are essential.
+Spring brings a display of native wildflowers along the trail.

 Trail conditions⌄